Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-No guidance on when to use this tool versus siblings like test_register, crisis_plan_check, or health_check.
-The description provides no context for appropriate usage scenarios.
+No guidance is provided on when to use this tool versus the sibling analysis tools, nor any context about selecting scenarios or prerequisites.
+The description is entirely silent on usage scenarios.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.